bbauska/Coursera-Bootstrap/readme.md

 Canada, you know that they are enclosed inside left and right parenthesis.

-That\'s what allows me to specify something like that in my form there.
+That&apos;s what allows me to specify something like that in my form there.

-My next set of elements that I\'m going to add to my form are a checkbox and a select.
+My next set of elements that I&apos;m going to add to my form are a checkbox and a select.

 How do we add that?